History of the Argentina national football team: Beginning and first titles

 During its first years of existence, the national team played only friendly matches until 1905, when the first edition of Lipton Cup was held.
-It was a cup organized by both Argentine and Uruguayan Football Associations, with its last edition being contested in 1992.
+It was a cup organized by both the Argentine and Uruguayan Football Associations, with its last edition being contested in 1992.
 The first official title won by Argentina was the 1906 Copa Lipton, defeating Uruguay 2–0 in Montevideo.
 That same year, Argentina also played the Newton Cup, another competition organized by both associations, earning the trophy after defeating Uruguay 2–1 in Buenos Aires.